Diode: Thermionic

+Semiconductor

 In 1874, German scientist Karl Ferdinand Braun discovered the "unilateral conduction" across a contact between a metal and a mineral.
-Indian scientist Jagadish Chandra Bose was the first to use a crystal for detecting radio waves in 1894.
+C. E. Fitts made a selenium current rectifier c.
+1886, but his work did not result in any practical devices until the 1930s.
+Indian scientist Jagadish Chandra Bose was the first to use a crystal for detecting radio waves in 1894, and he filed a U.S. patent for detecting radio signals with a galena crystal point-contact semiconductor diode in 1901.

 The crystal detector was developed into a practical device for wireless telegraphy by Greenleaf Whittier Pickard, who invented a silicon crystal detector in 1903 and received a patent for it on 20 November 1906.
-Other experimenters tried a variety of other minerals as detectors.
+He subsequently founded a company to market "cat’s whisker" crystal radio detectors; probably the first to make and sell commercial silicon semiconductor devices.
+Other experimenters tried a variety of other minerals as detectors (e.g. Henry Dunwoody received a patent using silicon carbide later in 1906 and Wichi Torikata earned a patent in 1908).

 Semiconductor principles were unknown to the developers of these early rectifiers.
-During the 1930s understanding of physics advanced and in the mid 1930s researchers at Bell Telephone Laboratories recognized the potential of the crystal detector for application in microwave technology.
+During the 1930s understanding of physics advanced and in the mid-1930s researchers at Bell Telephone Laboratories recognized the potential of the crystal detector for application in microwave technology.
 Researchers at Bell Labs, Western Electric, MIT, Purdue and in the UK intensively developed point-contact diodes (crystal rectifiers or crystal diodes) during World War II for application in radar.
-After World War II, AT&T used these in their microwave towers that criss-crossed the United States, and many radar sets use them even in the 21st century.
+After World War II, AT&T used these in its microwave towers that criss-crossed the United States, and many radar sets use them even in the 21st century.
 In 1946, Sylvania began offering the 1N34 crystal diode.
 During the early 1950s, junction diodes were developed.